In this post we’ll discuss how to change your running technique without thinking about how you run.

-Take a look at how far their ankles fall inwards as they step forward, how much their knees bend, how far their hips move forwards, inwards and back.
-Watch how far their trunk rotates either side and how far their arms swing forward and back.
+Take a look at how far their ankles roll inwards as their feet land, how much their knees bend, how far their hips move forwards and back, and how far their torsos rotate to each side.

 Yes going to the park with me is no fun.